 The new one, of course!
 I have always preferred remakes of movie/books to the originals, which are all 20th century7/21/2007 #4

 I prefer the older one because I grew up watching it and old habits do die hard.
-I know that it is not totally in tuned with the book, but I prefer the older movie because I love music and 'Pure Imagination' is a personal favorite song of mine.9/20/2007 #5
+I know that it is not totally in tuned with the book, but I prefer the older movie because I love music and 'Pure Imagination' is a personal favorite song of mine.
+The new movie was OK, but I think I prefer a lot of the fiction that people have written here with the movie to the actual movie.
+But, that's just me.9/20/2007 #5

 Newer one hands down.
 I saw both of them (though I only was able to watch the newer one on YouTube) and frankly, the older one gave me some bad nightmares the first time I watched it.
 Also, the newer one is much closer to the book.
 I always prefer films that stay close to the book storyline.
-The 1971 version kept drifting away from it.11/13/2007 #6
+The 1971 version kept drifting away from it.
+I think the oompa-loompas were supposed to be really small.
+I mean, in the book, one of the fathers comments that they only came up to his knee.
+That seemed right in the 2005 movie.11/13/2007 #6

 I guess being the person who likes the classics, I will outline specifically why it is I like the older film.
 I became a Gene Wilder fan through this film, not a fan of this film through Gene Wilder.
 I was very reluctant about watching the remake because I felt that the original film was so great (I still do).
 There was a realness to it that I simply adore.